software-mansion/live-compositor/docs/pages/deployment/configuration.md

 Output framerate for all output streams.
 This value can be a number or string in the `NUM/DEN` format , where both `NUM` and `DEN` are unsigned integers.

+### `LIVE_COMPOSITOR_FORCE_GPU`

+If enabled, GPU will be required for rendering.
+If only CPU based adapters will be found then process will exit with an error.
+Defaults to `false`.

 ### `LIVE_COMPOSITOR_STREAM_FALLBACK_TIMEOUT_MS`

 A timeout that defines when the compositor should switch to fallback on the input stream that stopped sending frames.